COMMUNITY INVESTMENT FUND

 At Metropolis at Metrotown we strive to make our community a better place.

 As such, we have partnered with several community organizations to provide free community meeting space, funds, and in-mall promotion areas as we aim to reach our full potential in benefiting local and national organizations.

-The Metropolis Express is a trackless train that runs through the corridors of Metropolis at Metrotown and provides rides by donation.
+The Metropolis Express is a trackless train that runs through the corridors of Metropolis at Metrotown and provides rides by donation with proceeds given to charity.
 We believed that many charities could benefit from the traffic at Metropolis and donations from the Metropolis Express Train.
 Since 2005, the Metropolis Express has raised over $600,000 for donation to local charities.
 The Community Investment program aims to help valuable non-profit organizations continue their amazing work in our community.

 Metropolis at Metrotown is committed to making a positive contribution to Burnaby to ensure it continues to be a great place to live, work and play.